Convex-Dev/design/papers/convex-whitepaper.md

 The network is now in a new quiescent state, with the Consensus Point advanced to include the full Ordering `x`, and ready to process the next proposed Block(s).

-In this simple case, consensus involves four rounds of Belief propagation:
+In this simple case, the new Consensus is confirmed within just three rounds of Belief propagation:
-- Peer B communicating the new Block
+- Peer B communicates the new Block to other Peers
-- Other Peers communicating their adoption of the new Block
+- Other Peers communicate their adoption of the new Block
-- All Peers Proposing Consensus (after which individual Peers can confirm Consensus)
+- All Peers communicate Proposed Consensus (after which individual Peers can independently confirm Consensus)
-- All Peers Confirming Consensus (after which all Peers are mutually aware of Consensus)

-It should be noted that finality is technically achieved after 3 rounds or propagation, but users may wish to wait for the fourth round for additional confirmation that the Consensus is network-wide.

 In more complex cases:

 * Multiple Peers may propose Blocks at the same time.
 In this case, stake weighed voting would be used to resolve conflicts and determine which Blocks are included first.
+It may take an additional round or two to resolve such conflicts into a stable Ordering, though overall this is actually more efficient since multiple Blocks are being brought into Consensus in a similar overall number of rounds.
 * The network might not reach a quiescent state before further new Blocks are added.
 This is not an issue: consensus will be confirmed for the initial Block(s) while the new Blocks are still being propagated at earlier stages.
 * Some Peers might misbehave, or be temporarily unavailable.
 Again, this is not a problem as long as a sufficient number of Good Peers are still operating and connected, since the consensus thresholds can still be met.
 Temporarily disconnected or offline Peers can "catch up" later.
 * The Peer Network may not be fully connected, potentially adding `O(log(number of peers))` additional rounds of propagation assuming that each Peer propagates to a small constant number of other Peers in each time period.
 However in practice, these additional rounds may not be needed because a smaller number of highly staked and well-connected Peers will be able to confirm consensus without waiting for the rest of the Network.